OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 1. On the server-side, use the [OAuth 2.0 On-Behalf-Of flow](azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to exchange the access token for a new access token containing the necessary delegated user identity and permissions to call Microsoft Graph.

 > [!NOTE]
-> For a best security practice, we recommend that you always perform the On-Behalf-Of flow on the server-side.
-When using the access token, call Microsoft Graph APIs from your server, not the client.
+> For best security to avoid leaking the access token, always perform the On-Behalf-Of flow on the server-side.
+Call Microsoft Graph APIs from your server, not the client.
 Do not return the access token to the client-side code.

 Before you begin implementing SSO to access Microsoft Graph in your add-in, be sure that you are thoroughly familiar with the following articles.